LD4P/arm/doc/lode.md

 # Generating HTML LODE documentation

 TODO: Move some of this to /doc/publish.md
-TODO: Also try moving this to a central location so it doesn't have to be repeated for each ontology.
-Might be hard to follow, though.

 File and directory names used in examples:
 * Original ontology file: `/award/ontology/0.1/award.rdf`